OnePulse/documentation/private/elasticsearch/ElasticSearch Cheat Sheet.md

 ## Elasticsearch Cheat Sheet

 ### Live Update Mappings
-First create a new index as temp index
+First create a new index
 	`php artisan elasticsearch:mapping mobile_users_2`

-Then copy the existing index into the temp index.
+Then copy the existing index into the new index.
 This step can be done in prep for a maintenance window and should take roughly 3-5mins.

 	POST _reindex
 	{